nicm42/100-days-of-code-v2/log 2.md

 **Day 41: 25th January 2021**
 Returned to this after a short break and found that i had the rootMargin the wrong way round - it worked much better on Chrome and iOS after I fixed it.
 But what I spent most of my evening on was getting it open on my mobile using Parcel's dev server.
 I eventually discovered it was because my computer's IP address had changed.
 But then I worked out how to set the Firewall up to let them in, so it'll all be much easier next time.

+**Day 42: 26th January 2021**
+Managed to get Infinite Kittens on Netlify using build.
+I don't think I'd quite realised before that you can build on there the same as you can on your computer.
+I'd previously found something on StackOverflow with some advice on the topic and it worked.
+It just managed to look like it didn't...
+I just need to test it on Windows and then it'll be done!